pradeepjha75/firebase-web/README.md

 **npm i -g firebase-tool**

-- Create a folder.
-Inside that, setup this project as a firebase project.
-Make sure you have already created firebase project in firebase console.
+- Create a project folder.
+Inside that, setup this project as a firebase project (Make sure you have already created firebase project in firebase console.).

 **firebase init**